 Red Dust (1932) Director: Victor Fleming

 Red Dust is an amusing and scandalous pre-code film.
 It stars Clark Gable, Jean Harlow, and Mary Astor.
 It is based on a 1928 play of the same name by John Mahin.
 The film is set in French Indochina at a rubber plantation production facility.
-Harlow plays a stranded prostitute who has a scandalous relationship with Gable, but Gable falls for Astor’s character, until her husband privately expresses his love for is wife.
-Gable turns against Astor’s character and she shoots him.
-In the end Gable and Harlow reunite.
+Harlow plays a stranded prostitute who has a scandalous relationship with Gable, but Gable falls for Astor’s character, until her husband privately expresses his love.
+The climax occurs when Gable turns against Astor’s character and she shoots him (she does not kill him), but in the end Gable and Harlow reunite.

-The film is mostly notable for its scandalous nature, including some choice lines from Harlow and a scene of her publicly bathing in a tub while Gable puller hair.
+The film is mostly notable for its scandalous nature, including some choice lines from Jean Harlow and a scene of her publicly bathing in a tub while Gable pulls her hair.
 Otherwise it need not be on a list of the greatest films ever made.